osa1/tiny/README.md

 ## Installation

-For pre-build binaries see [releases].
+For pre-built binaries see [releases].
 To build from source install Rust nightly toolchain.
 By default tiny uses [rustls] for TLS support, and desktop notifications are disabled.